jrf-web-services/jrf-web-template/README.md

 # jrf-web-template
-This is basic template for a new site.
+This is a basic template for a new site.